Types of Lobster

 What Type of Lobster Is the best?

-Maine lobster is considered to be the best type of lobster, because of its texture and taste.
+Maine lobster is considered to be a preferred type of lobster because of its texture and taste.
 This species has the most succulent, tender meat, which is usually cooked with melted butter, lemon, and garlic.